My Top 26 Best Travel Destinations For 2026

 ala kul trek kyrgyzstan travel guide

 Kyrgyzstan, so hot right now.
 I, too, fell victim to the sudden explosion of Kyrgyzstan on every social media platform.
 Dare I say it is the first country that’s truly come out of nowhere and been put on the map by the Tik Tok era?
 All I can say is, Kyrgyzstan deserves it.
 The rugged natural landscapes, the liberating feeling of riding horses through remote wilderness, the Central Asian and Silk Road heritage of its cities and its traditions, Kyrgyzstan feels like visiting another world.
-It is one of the top places to keep an eye on in 2026, especially if you want to visit before it becomes even more popular.
+It is one of the top places to keep an eye on in 2026, especially if you hope to visit before it becomes even more popular.

 Kazakhstan